AlexsLemonade/refinebio/README.md

 #### Services

-`data-refinery` also depends on Postgres and Nomad.
+`refinebio` also depends on Postgres and Nomad.
 Postgres can be run in a local Docker container, but Nomad must be run on your development machine.